A Survey on Speech Deepfake Detection: Integration of ASV to Deepfake countermeasures

 \textbf{Integrated/ E2E system} Mun et al. \cite{Mun2023sasvembedding} propose a multi-stage training scheme on a multi-scale feature aggregation Conformer (MFA-Conformer) to obtain an SASV embedding directly rather than using separate ASV and CM models.
 The embedding encoder captures the mutual characteristics of ASV and CM throughout the multiple training and fine-tuning.
-This design not only contributes to developing a single integrated system for the SASV task but also addresses the lack of spoofed data, reducing the impact of data imbalance.
+This design not only contributes to developing a single integrated system for the SASV task but also addresses the lack of Deepfake data, reducing the impact of data imbalance.
 However, its computational cost has yet to be discussed in the literature.
-In the E2E model proposed by \cite{Teng2022SASASV}, spoofed audios are labelled as TTS and VC separately, based on their generating methods, while bonafide audios receive different labels based on the speaker's identity.
-The boundaries between different labels also be distinct.
-Kang et al. \cite{Kang2022sasv} modify the AM-Softmax loss by considering CM labels into account, to fine-tune the pre-trained ASV system.
-Liu et al. \cite{Liu2022sasvunsupervised} experiment several domain adaptation techniques, such as Probabilistic Linear Discriminant Analysis (PLDA) \cite{bousquet2019robustness} and CORAL \cite{sun2016return}, to transform speaker embeddings to adapt to the new domain of spoofing attacks.
+In the E2E model proposed by \cite{Teng2022SASASV}, Deepfake speeches are labelled as TTS and VC separately, based on their generating methods, while bona fide speeches receive different labels based on the speaker's identity.
+The boundaries between different labels are also distinct.